The Billington Group is rooted in family heritage with over 150 years of trading experience. Here's just a snapshot of our story so far...

 2014

 In January of 2014 the Group acquired TSC Foods.
 A North Lincolnshire based supplier of frozen and chilled soups and sauces to the Retail, Food Service and B2B market places.
-This is the Billington Groups largest acquisition to date.

 2015